sous-chefs/consul/README.md

  3. Apply the consul cookbook to these nodes with `node['consul']['service_mode'] = 'cluster'` (I put this in this in a CONSUL_MASTER role).
  4. Let these machines converge, once you can run `consul members` and get a list of all of the servers your ready to move on
  5. Apply the consul cookbook to the rest of your nodes with `node['consul']['service_mode'] = 'client'` (I put this in the environment)
- 6. Start added services and checks to your cookbooks.
+ 6. Start adding services and checks to your cookbooks.
  7. If you want to get values out of consul to power your chef, curl localhost:8500/v1/kv/key/path?raw in your cookbook.

 ## Authors